r45k1/FajneIkonki/README.md

-# 🇵🇱 FajneIkonki - polish icon
+# 🇵🇱 FajneIkonki - Polish Icon - Free

 **FajneIkonki** is a free and open-source icon pack for the web.
 It comes as a webfont with ready-to-use CSS classes.
 Just add one line in your `<head>`, and you're ready to use clean, lightweight icons in any project.